scenariomartin/EnglishWords/words.md

 I'd like to take this opportunity to make an appeal. but in the Senate the bonus is allocated region by region. we could use another couple hundred pounds of fertilizer.
+I can take you because you have one fatal flaw.

 ```